envris/digital-trade-handbook/strategy/team-structure/index.md

 ## Taking Farmers to Market service lines

-Our delivery teams are organised into 4 'service lines'.
+Our delivery teams are grouped in 4 service lines.

-Service lines are groups of related activities that need to happen for the service to work.
+'Service lines' are groups of related activities that need to happen for the service to work.

 ### Readiness